Madhya Pradesh saw nearly three times more deaths than normal after second wave of Covid-19 struck

 While some Civil Registration System estimates have been made available for cities including Chennai, Mumbai and Kolkata, full data for a large state has not been available until now.
 With 84.5 million people, Madhya Pradesh is India’s fifth largest state in terms of population.
 It was also India’s fifth poorest state as of 2020.
 It is predominantly rural, with just 29% of its population in cities, giving an insight into the devastation caused by the second wave to India’s hinterlands.

-The final mortality numbers for Madhya Pradesh are likely to be even higher, as deaths are often registered with a significant lag.
-Between June 1 and June 5, the numbers for May 2021 were revised upwards by over 8,000 deaths.
+The final numbers for MP are likely to be even higher, as deaths are often registered with a significant lag.
+Between June 1 and June 5 alone, the numbers for May 2021 were revised upwards by over 8,000 deaths in the CRS registry.

 A version of this article was first published in Dainik Bhaskar.